isabella232/tekom-2018roadshows/tasks/md/stovetop-coffee-maker/solution_en.md

 ## Prerequisites

-* Verify that you have ground your coffee beans on the medium side of fine.
+* Verify that you have ground your coffee beans on the medium side or fine.
 * Verify that the amount of ground coffee you have is enough to fill the funnel filter.

 ## Procedure